AchmadLyraa/-prowebdevops/API Documentation.md

 ## Versioning

 The current API version is v1.
-The version is included in the URL path.
+The version is included in the Endpoint path.

 ## Pagination